KPZ Equation from non-simple variations on open ASEP: Microscopic Stochastic Heat Equation

 \subsection{Matching Expressions}

-The purpose of the final subsection is to present the matching between the expressions within Proposition \ref{prop:SDECpt} and Proposition \ref{prop:LapCpt}, respectively.
-However, the details behind the proof for the main result in Proposition \ref{prop:MatchCpt} is the Taylor expansion procedure performed in detail throughout Section 2 within \cite{DT} and Proposition 2.7 from \cite{Y}, and so, provided their elementary nature, we omit them from the present article.
+{The purpose of the final subsection is to present the matching between the expressions in Proposition \ref{prop:SDECpt} and Proposition \ref{prop:LapCpt}, respectively.
+However, the details behind the proof for the main result in Proposition \ref{prop:MatchCpt} is the Taylor expansion procedure performed in detail throughout Section 2 of \cite{DT} and Proposition 2.7 from \cite{Y}, and so, provided their elementary nature, we omit them from this paper.
+Before we state the main result, we introduce important definitions from Section 2 of \cite{Y}, one of which is an important modification of the ``weakly-vanishing terms" from Section 2 of \cite{DT}.
+These are essentially stated verbatim but with minor changes taking into account the set $\mathbb{I}_{N,0}$; for philosophies of these definitions, see Section 2 of \cite{Y}. \begin{definition}\fsp A space-time random field $\mathfrak{w}_{T,X}(\eta): \R_{\geq 0} \times \mathbb{I}_{N,0} \times \Omega \to \R$ is a \emph{weakly vanishing random field} if: \begin{itemize} \item Given any $(T,X,\eta) \in \R_{\geq 0} \times \mathbb{I}_{N,0} \times \Omega$, we have $\mathfrak{w}_{T,X}(\eta) = \tau_{T,X} \mathfrak{w}_{0,0}(\eta)$ and $|\mathfrak{w}_{0,0}| \lesssim 1$ uniformly in $N$. {Here, $\tau_{T,X}$ acts on functionals of the particle system first by shifting the configuration at which we evaluate in space-time by $(T,X)$.}